Skip to content →

 The Future of Latin America.
 A bet on Education, Entrepreneurship and Creativity.

-Creativity, in the non-romantic sense of the word, is related to the ability to be more resourceful and to increase the citizens resilience.
-It is not only about having ideas, but to find new ways for adaptation.
-Perhaps one of the few certainties that we know about the future is that creativity will be very important.
-As the “Robots vs Creativity” report from NESTA explains: “Creative occupations are more future–proof to technologies like artificial intelligence, machine learning and mobile robotics.”[4]
-And according to Nesta’s research on Creative Ocuppations and Subjective Wellbeing, we find that: “most creative occupations have higher than average levels of life satisfaction, worthwhileness and happiness than employment in general, although most creative occupations also have higher average levels of anxiety.”[5]
-Therefore, creativity might not only enable Latin American citizens to be more relevant in the new economic trends, but it might contribute improving life quality and promote social integration.
-Theses new challenges calls for a substantial change in education with inclusivity, creativity and entrepreneurship at its core, has the potential to create a solid space for collaboration, giving a chance to creative industries to flourish, opening a path to transdisciplinary hybrids, for example new forms of artistic, technological and scientific research, products or services.
+Creativity, in the non-romantic sense of the term, is related to the capacity to be resourceful and to strengthen citizens’ resilience.
+It is not only about having ideas, but about finding new ways to adapt.
+Perhaps one of the few certainties we can claim about the future is that creativity will matter.
+As the Creativity vs Robots report from Nesta explains: “Creative occupations are more future-proof to technologies like artificial intelligence, machine learning and mobile robotics.”
+[4] And according to Nesta’s research on creative occupations and subjective wellbeing, “most creative occupations have higher than average levels of life satisfaction, worthwhileness and happiness than employment in general, although most creative occupations also have higher average levels of anxiety.”
+[5] Creativity, then, may not only help Latin American citizens remain relevant in new economic trends; it may also contribute to improving quality of life and promoting social integration.
+These challenges call for a substantial change in education, with inclusivity, creativity, and entrepreneurship at its core.
+Such a shift could create space for collaboration, allow creative industries to flourish, and open paths toward transdisciplinary hybrids, including new forms of artistic, technological, and scientific research, as well as new products and services.

 Edgar Barroso